 Reflection of Mineral | Atelier Tekuto

-The site is located near the center of Tokyo.
-It is a small 44 m² corner plot bounded by two streets.
-Conforming to legal conditions and in response to the client’s wish for a ‘roofed garage’ the volume was trimmed from various directions.
-Using the words ‘Mineral’ and ‘reflection’ as guiding concepts, Atelier Tekuto proceeded to use subtraction as a positive tool for design.
+Reflection of Mineral house is located near the center of Tokyo.
+It sits on a small 44 m² corner plot bounded by two streets.
+Conforming to legal conditions and in response to the client’s wish for a ‘roofed garage’, the volume was trimmed from various directions.
+Using the words ‘mineral’ and ‘reflection’ as guiding concepts, Atelier Tekuto proceeded to use subtraction as a positive tool for design.

 Minerals are phenomena that combine abstract properties (conceptual objects) with nonfigurative properties (objects whose presence of matter is more tangible).
 Changes from transparent to translucent to opaque occur according to light intensity and angle.
 The mineral body cannot be regarded as a simple element.